monikabrzezinska05/3rd_semester_exercises/week33/prg_3_web_api/Exercises_FirstWebAPI.md

 - **Success Criteria:** You should be able to discover the endpoint in Swagger and send request and get a response.

 **Objective:** Learn to make a new controller method and request this.

 ---

+### Two methods in one controller

+**Task:** Add another method with a different route than the first one.
+Make it return a different string than the first one.

+**Success Criteria:** You should be able to access both controller methods by sending requests to different routes.

+**Learning Objective:** You should notice that the server can respond with different content depending on the request route.

+---